sjnakib/portfolio-v3/specification.md

   - Medium-sized project image thumbnail with subtle shadow and rounded corners
   - Concise description displayed with proper text size for readability
   - Technologies used as badges with consistent styling and proper padding
-  - Action buttons with relevant icons (ExternalLink for live site, GitHub for source)
+  - Action buttons with relevant icons:
+    - Primary "View Details" button (large size) for main action
+    - Icon-only square buttons for source code (GitHub) and live site (ExternalLink)
+    - Source and live site buttons show as disabled when URLs aren't available
+    - Tooltips appear on hover over icon-only buttons with descriptive text ("View Source Code", "Visit Live Site" or "not available" messages)
 - Improved horizontal layout that balances information density with readability
 - Enhanced hover effects with subtle background color change
 - Clean, lightweight border styling with proper padding and spacing